trambui09/csv-practice/README.md

 - `test/csv_practice_test.rb`
 - `lib/csv_practice.rb`

-Part 1 focuses on reading tests, and creating methods that read from a CSV, and transform/calculate from it.
+Wave 1 focuses on reading tests, and creating methods that read from a CSV, and transform/calculate from it.

-The optional Part 2 focuses on reading tests, and implementing methods with Enumerable methods.
+The optional Wave 2 focuses on reading tests, and implementing methods with Enumerable methods.

 The optional wave focuses on writing tests, and implementing methods with Enumerable methods.

-## Part 1: Reading from a CSV and Transforming the Data
+## Wave 1: Reading from a CSV and Transforming the Data

 ### `get_all_olympic_athletes(filename)`